intuinno/academic-homepage/content/post/society-of-mind.md

 in the hope that allowed more time

-he could see how minds work
+he could finally see how minds work

 knowing that his time is over.